mtumilowicz/scrum-notes/README.md

         * in useable condition
             * regardless of whether the Product Owner decides to release it
         * meets the definition of "Done"
+        * is releasable
     * Increment is useable, so a Product Owner may choose to immediately release it
+* Development Team do during the first Sprint
+    * develops and delivers at least one piece of functionality
+    * delivers an increment of potentially releasable software

 ### Planning
 * time-boxed: <= eight hours for a one-month Sprint